GuangchenJ/cuda-dev/README.md

 ## Description

-This image use for TensorFlow development and provides the `SSH` service and the `Jupyter` service.
+This image is based on [Tensorflow Docker](https://www.tensorflow.org/install/docker) and used for TensorFlow development and provides the `SSH` service and the `Jupyter` service.
 You can ssh into container to use the python3 which in container as Pycharm python interpreter, or you access the jupyter web to dev directly.

 ## Details